grafana/tutorials/content/tutorials/install-grafana-on-raspberry-pi.md

     psk="<Password for your WiFi>"
    }
    ```

-   This step is only required if you want the Raspberry Pi to connect to your wireless network.
-Otherwise, connect the it to your network by using a network cable.

 All the necessary files are now on the SD card.
 Let's start up the Raspberry Pi.